KQED/frontend-training-pgilmour/ReduxREADME.md

 #### Create an API service

-First, we'll ceate a service definition that queries the publicly available PokeApi.
+First, we'll create a service definition that queries the publicly available PokeApi.

 @ src/services/pokemon.js